Seth Klarman - Baupost Group Portfolio

 Willis Towers Watson has taken the top spot, reflecting heightened conviction in insurance and advisory services.
 Meanwhile, Klarman trimmed positions in Liberty Global (Class C) and Alphabet, potentially reallocating capital to new or expanding opportunities like Ferguson and Restaurant Brands International.

 Significant increases in WESCO, CRH (albeit minor), and Eagle Materials—along with a new stake in Ferguson—point to continued confidence in sectors tied to building, renovation, and infrastructure projects.
+This focus suggests Klarman anticipates sustained demand in construction-related industries.

 A dramatic boost in Restaurant Brands International and the sustained (though reduced) position in Dollar General indicate Klarman's nuanced approach to consumer sectors.
 He appears to favor companies that can weather economic cycles through broad customer appeal or strong global franchises.